 A horseback gymnastics display © Katiekk, Shutterstock

-Kyz kumai, a popular traditional sport © Katiekk, Shutterstock
+Kyz kumai is a popular traditional sport © Katiekk, Shutterstock

-Olympic fever may be hitting Tokyo in 2020, but if you’re searching for a more off-the-beaten-track sporting event to attend, this is also the year that the World Nomad Games will be returning.
-They’re heading to a yet-to-be-announced destination in Turkey – the first time that they will be held somewhere other than Kyrgyzstan.
-I’m certainly intrigued by the direction that this change of location will take them in.
+Olympic fever may be hitting Paris in 2024, but if you’re searching for a more off-the-beaten-track sporting event to attend, this is also the year that the World Nomad Games will be returning, this time to Kazakhstan.

 Want to learn more about nomadic traditions?
 Check out our guide to Kyrgyzstan: